 “My sister/friend/cousin/mom/aunt/grandmother has done other weddings and is going to plan my wedding.”

-Okay, so this can only apply if your sister/friend/cousin/aunt/mother/grandmother IS a wedding planner. ;) [And mind you, if they are, they'll probably make you hire someone for the day of the wedding so they can enjoy it (friends of mine, you've been warned!).]
+Okay, so this can only apply if your sister/friend/cousin/aunt/mother/grandmother IS a wedding planner. ;) [And mind you, if they are, they’ll probably make you hire someone for the day of the wedding so they can enjoy it- in fact my friends have already insisted that I NOT work at their weddings.]
 So other than that situation, you want to be able to ENJOY your planning experience with your family members.
 You don’t want to butt heads with your mom or hate your sister/friend by the end of the planning process.
 In the case of someone who has recently gotten married wanting to help you, sure, take their suggestions on what vendors they used for their own wedding, but that’s really as far as you need to go.
 Plus, wouldn’t it be better to have fun with them during your wedding planning instead of stressing them (and yourself) out?

 Okay, so here’s the thing- most ALL venues have “planners”.
-The truth of the matter is that they’re there to SELL to you.
+The truth of the matter is that they’re there to sell the venue to you.
 They are salespeople who handle logistical matters for the venue, therefore needing to have a relationship with you.
 They sell the venue, the food, the space, and the fact that they’ll be there to help you “plan”… but they won’t.
-Their concern is the venue.
+Their concern is the venue, as that is who pays their paycheck.
 When it comes to “planning”, the only thing they’re going to do is ask you when you want dinner to start.
 They won’t make appointments for you, help you pick out your stationery, or create a timeline for your whole wedding day.
-They’re going to be there on the day of your wedding, but they won’t be there when you need them to do your bustle, hold your bouquet, tell you when to cut the cake, or put your overnight bags in the limo.
+They’re going to be there on the day of your wedding, but they won’t be there when you need them to bustle your dress (and then fix it when it breaks), hold your bouquet, tell you when to cut the cake, or put your overnight bags in the limo.
 Heck, most of them hightail it home after the cake is cut!
 So please please PLEASE don’t consider a “venue planner” as an excuse for not having YOUR OWN wedding planner.
 (PS- my venue had a planner too… she was gone as soon as guests were done with dinner.)

 [More on this: Wedding Coordinator VS Venue Coordinator]